 Evaluating peer effects in academic achievement is important for parents, teachers and schools.
 These effects also play a prominent role in policy debates concerning ability grouping, racial integration and school vouchers.
 However, despite a growing literature on the subject (e.g., Sacerdote 2001, Hanushek et al. 2003, Angrist and Lang 2004, Stinebrickner, R. and Stinebrickner 2006, Ammermueller and Pischke 2009), the evidence regarding the magnitude of peer effects on student achievement is mixed.
 This lack of consensus partly reflects various econometric issues that any empirical study on peer effects must address.
 Identifying and estimating peer effects raises at least three challenges.
 First, the relevant peer groups must be determined.
 Who interacts with whom?
 Second, peer effects must be identified from confounding factors.
 Especially, spurious correlation between students' outcomes may arise from self-selection into groups and from common unobserved shocks.
 Third, identifying the precise type of peer effect at work may be hard.
-The reflection problem may prevent separating contextual effects, i.e., the influence of peers' characteristics, from endogenous effects, i.e., the influence of peers' characteristics.
+The reflection problem may prevent separating contextual effects, i.e., the influence of peers' characteristics, from endogenous effects, i.e., the influence of peers' outcomes, see Manski (1993).
+Researchers have used various approaches to solve these three issues; we discuss the methods and results of previous studies in more detail in the next section.
 As will be clear, however, there is no simple methodological answer to these three challenges.